vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 - The Kaggle VinBigData Chest X-ray Abnormalities Detection competition
 - The Kaggle SIIM-FISABIO-RSNA COVID-19 Detection competition

 Although the app outputs opacity bounding boxes, the model was also trained to detect lungs i.e. it predicts a bounding box that surrounds both lungs.
 If the model fails to detect the lungs then the app outputs an error message.
-In the current model this does not work flawlessly.
-You’ll note that if you submit the image of the dog, the model correctly outputs an error message.
-But when you submit the mammogram, this model (exp114) does not output an error message (the exp96 version did).

 The model was validated on an 80/20 train test split.
 It was also tested on three out of sample datasets: